-Have you settled into a routine selling jewelry in your Etsy store?
-Are you looking for Etsy alternative websites to sell your handmade jewelry?
+Are you looking for Etsy alternatives to sell your handmade jewelry?

-Here is a list of other marketplaces similar to Etsy.
+Here is a list of Etsy alternative sites.
 These may or may not be the best option for everyone but they are worth checking out.
 Some of these are approval only so they are better curated than Etsy i.e. a better shopping experience for the customer.

 This is an interesting concept – it’s a combination of an ecommerce store and an online marketplace.
 You build your store for free (no commissions either) and market it any way you like – this is a custom store with your logo, etc. However, products from all stores on their platform are also available on the Storenvy marketplace.
 When a product sells via the marketplace, then they charge a 10% commission.
 However, if you send an email to your customer list with a link to your store – and someone buys – no commissions on that because Storenvy did not help you get that sale.
 Kind of a best of both worlds.